-The Mayor, Deputy Mayor and Councillors require support to manage their diaries, respond to community requests, keep abreast of current issues and to manage the broad range of information and matters directed to them.
+The Mayor, Deputy Mayor and Councillors require support to respond to community requests, keep abreast of current issues and to manage the broad range of information and matters directed to them.

-Strathbogie Shire will provide all councillors with the administrative support they require to efficiently and effectively perform their duties.
+Strathbogie Shire will strive to provide all councillors with the administrative support they require to efficiently and effectively perform their duties.